barndawgie/ffmpeg-cross-compile-script/README.md

 # ffmpeg-cross-compile-script

 A script to cross-compile FFmpeg for Windows on Ubuntu 18.04.
+It's not dissimlar from the widely known ffmpeg-build-helpers, but uses provided mingw packages rather than requiring you to build your own toolchain, and builds everything for 64-bit Windows.

 This (non-free) build includes stable releases of: